environmental-bioinformatics-master/HW2_Pro_Sequence/README.md

 *Prochlorococcus* is one of the most globally abundant photosynthetic organisms.
 Though largely indistinguishable under a microscope, strains often differ in subtle but ecologically important ways.
 An example of these niche defining differences include how they acquire and use nutrients such as phosphorus.
 Some genomes encode additional pathways for scavenging phosphorus (such as phosphonate transport or alkaline phosphatases), while others rely only on inorganic phosphate uptake.

 In this assignment, you will explore the diversity of *Prochlorococcus* by comparing the genomes of multiple isolates.
 While marker genes like 16S are often used to assess taxonomy in bacteria, Pro is typically ~97% identical at the 16S.
 To get around this, you will look at genome-wide relatedness using both Average Nucleotide Identity (ANI) and k-mer comparison.
-You will also examine these genomes to examine their functional diversity with regards to phosphorus metabolism.
+You will also examine these genomes to characterize their functional diversity with regards to phosphorus metabolism.

-First of all, make a conda environment that has the tools we will be using:
+First of all, start an `srun` session on the HPC.
+You shouldn't need a huge amount of memory (20Gb will more than suffice).
+Next, make a conda environment that has the tools we will be using:

 ```
 mamba create -c bioconda -c conda-forge -n homework2 sourmash blast hmmer fastani jupyterlab matplotlib seaborn pandas mummer
 ```

-## Part A. Preliminary: Getting the data
+## Part A. Preliminary: Getting genomic data from NCBI

 First, let's grab some genomes.
 Go to the genome browser from the NCBI: https://www.ncbi.nlm.nih.gov/datasets/genome/.
 This is a tool that allows you to look up genomes by taxonomy (a super useful tool).
 Search for *Prochlorococcus*.
 As you can see-- there are a *lot* of Pro genomes.
 Let's filter the results to only select for complete genomes (1 contig, and often circularized for bacteria) and exclude Metagenome-assembled genomes (MAGs) (these are useful but can be a bit messier or contaminated):